 Here We Go!

-So, it’s September.
-The fun and chaos of the summer is past and we are well and truly settled into the ordinary.
-Kids are back to school, everyone’s back to work, and the holidays are careening at us like an out of control bus.
+Every year we say we’re going to do things differently this year.
+And every year the same old chaos sets in.
+Kids are back to school, everyone’s back to work, and the holidays are careening at us like an out of control bus, or maybe it’s summer staring you down.
 Maybe you are already drowning in Temple potlucks, football practices, forgotten homework emergencies, and work deadlines.
 Or maybe those things are just starting to loom large on the horizon.
-Either way, let’s talk about a spiritual practice that doesn’t get nearly enough press: setting boundaries.
-But today, we’re specifically talking about setting boundaries as a family.
+Either way, let’s talk about a spiritual practice that doesn’t get nearly enough press: setting boundaries (all the basics are covered in the linked article!).
+But today, we’re specifically talking about family boundaries.

 The Joy of No